 - You will be given a structured program to follow.

 - You will have a schedule of tests, doctor appointments, and treatments.

 - You may be asked to keep a diary of your experience during this time.

 Doctors, nurses, social workers, and other health professionals may be part of your treatment team.

 Be sure to carefully follow instructions.
 If you don't know what you are supposed to do next, call your doctor.
 Or call the person responsible for your trial.

 A medicine or treatment must go through three phases before it is approved for use by Health Canada.
 A fourth phase happens after the medicine or treatment has been approved.

-After a clinical trial is completed and the results are studied, the TPD decides whether to approve continued development of the medicine.
+After a clinical trial is completed and the results are studied, Health Canada decides whether to approve continued development of the medicine.
 If the medicine that you received remains in development, you may be able to get more doses as an extension of the study.

 If the results of the clinical trial show that the new medicine or combination of medicines works much better than standard treatment, the new medicine may become available to the general public.

 Your treatment team may continue to check on you after your trial is over.